iamrare/rocketplate/readme.md

 Rambler has it's own folder, in `./rambler/`

-Unfortunately, we're waiting on [this PR](https://github.com/terraform-providers/terraform-provider-kubernetes/pull/411) to land to finish up the Google Cloud side of things.
+Unfortunately, we're waiting on [this PR](https://github.com/terraform-providers/terraform-provider-kubernetes/pull/411) to land to finish up the Google Cloud side of rambler.

 ## Development